ooples/pine_script_docs/source/language/Functions_and_annotations.rst

 The `ta.sma() <https://www.tradingview.com/pine-script-reference/v5/#fun_ta{dot}sma>`__ function, for example, is in the ``ta`` namespace, which stands for "technical analysis".

-Many functions are used for the result(s) they return, e.g.:
+Many functions are used for the result(s) they return.
+These are a few examples:

 - Math-related functions in the ``math`` namespace:
   `math.abs() <https://www.tradingview.com/pine-script-reference/v5/#fun_math{dot}abs>`__,